More in this section:

 While you’re in labor, your nurse will suggest various labor positions for your comfort and to help baby get in the best birthing position.
 All Sarasota Memorial labor nurses are trained in labor support, including labor positioning.
 Ask your nurse how your support person can best assist and encourage you during labor and birth.
 Comfort measures such as cold washcloth to back of neck, ice chips, popsicles, lollipops, chap stick, or a small battery-operated fan can all help to relax mom.

 In your birth plan, you should include whether or not you want to use medication during labor such as nitrous oxide, IV medication or an epidural.
+Sometimes a mother has not made a decision about medication and that is okay too.
 You may also opt to hire a birthing doula for your labor.

 Delivering at a ‘Baby Friendly’ Hospital

 Sarasota Memorial Hospital-Sarasota Campus was designated as a Baby Friendly Hospital in 2017.
-For families delivering at SMH, that means you can expect your birth experience to involve the practices that Baby Friendly designated hospitals must provide, including:
+Sarasota Memorial Hospital - Venice Hospital follows Baby Friendly recommendations as well and is following the steps to achieve the Baby Friendly designation.
+For families delivering at SMH, that means you can expect your birth experience to involve the practices that Baby Friendly-designated hospitals must provide, including:

-- Breastfeeding support from nurses highly trained in lactation management.
-At SMH-Sarasota, all nurses in Women and Children’s Services are certified and hold the credentials CBC, CLC or IBCLC.
+• Breastfeeding support from nurses highly trained in lactation management.
+At SMH-Sarasota, all nurses in Women and Children’s Services receive extensive training in lactation.

 If you plan to deliver at a hospital that is not Baby Friendly designated, decide what from the list above is important to you and be sure to include those preferences in your written birth plan.